michaelhmiv/Sportfolio-Replit/replit.md

 ## Overview

-Sportfolio is a fantasy sports trading platform that gamifies NBA player performance by allowing users to trade player shares like stocks.
-The platform combines real-time sports data with financial trading mechanics, featuring player share mining, 50/50 contests, and a professional-grade trading interface inspired by Robinhood and Bloomberg Terminal.
+Sportfolio is a fantasy sports trading platform that gamifies NBA player performance.
+It allows users to trade player shares like stocks, combining real-time sports data with financial trading mechanics.
+Key features include player share mining, 50/50 contests, and a professional-grade trading interface inspired by platforms like Robinhood and Bloomberg Terminal.
+The project aims to create an engaging experience for sports fans, offering a unique blend of fantasy sports and financial market dynamics.

-## Recent Changes

-### November 15, 2025
-- **Mining Share Discrepancy Fix**: Fixed critical bug where displayed shares didn't match claimed shares
-  - **Root Cause**: Frontend used `lastClaimedAt` as baseline while backend used `lastAccruedAt`, causing ~35% discrepancy
-  - **Solution**: Created shared utility `shared/mining-utils.ts` with `calculateMiningShares()` and `calculateAccrualUpdate()`
-  - Frontend now uses `lastAccruedAt` baseline to match backend exactly
-  - Both frontend and backend use identical calculation logic via shared utility
-  - Added timestamp initialization fallback to handle missing `lastAccruedAt` gracefully
-  - Shared utility normalizes timestamps to prevent accrual stalls
-  - **Result**: Displayed projected shares now match claimed shares exactly (verified via E2E testing)
-  - Architect-reviewed and confirmed fix resolves all discrepancy issues
-- **Mining Accrual Fix**: Fixed critical timing bug that caused incorrect share accrual rates
-  - Added `lastAccruedAt` field to mining schema to track persistent baseline timestamp
-  - Implemented residual time preservation using formula: `newLastAccruedAt = now - leftoverMs`
-  - Mining now correctly accrues at exactly 100 shares/hour (36,000ms per share, 2400 cap)
-  - Architect-reviewed and confirmed accurate accrual rate
-- **Mobile Responsive Layouts**: Eliminated horizontal scrolling on mobile devices
-  - App.tsx: Added `overflow-x-hidden` to root and main containers, changed from `overflow-auto` to `overflow-y-auto overflow-x-hidden`
-  - Dashboard: Added `max-w-full` and `overflow-x-hidden` to multiple container levels, stacked balance section vertically on mobile
-  - Marketplace, Portfolio (Holdings & Orders), and Contests: Replaced table views with card-based layouts on mobile (<640px breakpoint)
-  - Desktop (≥640px) maintains table views for data-dense information
-  - Fixed React DOM nesting errors by removing JSX comments from tbody tags
-  - Tested and verified: No horizontal scrolling on any page at 390px viewport (iPhone 12)

 ## User Preferences